 - Applications Deadline: October 12, 2018

-- Course Level: Scholarships are awarded to study two weeks intensive course in Human Rights and Asia 2019.
+- Course Level: The studentships are awarded to study two weeks intensive course in Human Rights and Asia 2021.
 This course is designed for postgraduate students, junior researchers, activists, lawyers and national and international civil servants.